DavidCecil50/OBDZero/README.md

 The app saves data in semicolon separated text files, either in the phone’s storage or on an SD Card depending on how the phone is set up.

-OBDZero was developed on an older phone running Android 4.3 with an INTEY OBDII an inexpensive OBD Bluetooth dongle.
+OBDZero should run on Android versions from 5 to 15.
+It runs well with many inexpensive OBD Bluetooth dongle however the cheapest dongles may be unusable.

 The app does not exchange data with the Internet and it does not use GPS.